Verdagraph/Drip/VerdanTech Drip - Irrigation Controller/docs/README.md

 - `AP_PASSWORD string` The password of the auto-connect access point.

-- `AP_IP IPAddress()` The IP address of the auto-connect access point.
-You should ensure this doesn't conflict with another device on your network.
+- `AP_IP IPAddress()` The IP address of the auto-connect access point. **You should ensure this doesn't conflict with another device on your network, but otherwise doesn't need to be changed.**

-- `AP_GATEWAY IPAddress()` The gateway of the auto-connect access point.
+- `AP_GATEWAY IPAddress()` The gateway of the auto-connect access point. **This likely does not need to be changed.**

-- `AP_SUBNET IPAddress()` The subnet of the auto-connect access point.
+- `AP_SUBNET IPAddress()` The subnet of the auto-connect access point. **This likely does not need to be changed.**

-- `AP_TIMEOUT int` The duration of time the auto-connect access point is kept open in seconds.
+- `AP_TIMEOUT int` The duration of time the auto-connect access point is kept open in seconds. **This likely does not need to be changed.**

-- `AP_RETRY_DELAY int` The duration of time to wait between auto-connect access point timeout and next try in seconds.
+- `AP_RETRY_DELAY int` The duration of time to wait between auto-connect access point timeout and next try in seconds. **This likely does not need to be changed.**

 - `AP_RETRY_DEEP_SLEEP bool` Define the method used to wait for `AP_RETRY_DELAY`.
     - `true` The ESP8266 function `ESP.deepSleep()` will be used to reduce power consumption.
 See the [electrical assembly](#electrical) section for the required electrical wiring.